Mount Vesuvius Tickets & Tours

 Note: Weather and volcanic activity may affect accessibility.
 Check the Vesuvius National Park website or local updates before your visit.

-Mount Vesuvius is on Italy’s southwestern coast in the Campania region, just outside Naples.
-Its location near the Bay of Naples places it close to Pompeii, Herculaneum, and other historic sites shaped by its eruptions.
+Mount Vesuvius sits on Italy’s southwestern coast near Naples, close to Pompeii, Herculaneum, and other sites shaped by its eruptions.

 From Naples: